Would you like more storage space? A different look for your room? Maybe just more space in your room?

 - Once assembled, Custodial will attach a form to the lofted bed that informs you how to return the loft kit at the end of the Spring semester (or earlier in the year, should you choose not to keep the loft kit).
 It is a good idea to keep this form to ensure that you are not charged for the loft kit.
 This form also includes some do's and don'ts for your loft kit.

 - You should not give your unwanted loft kit or parts of the kit to other students.
 Also, the Loft kit part should not be put in the hallway.
 The loft has been checked out in your name, and you are responsible for seeing it returned to the Custodial Department in order to avoid the $220 replacement fee.
 Once you have received the loft kit, you are held responsible for it.

 How do you return your loft kit?

-- To return a loft kit, please email email@example.com with your name, building and room number, side of the room, and contact information, along with the information that you have a loft kit to be collected.
+- To return a loft kit, please email firstname.lastname@example.org with your student ID number, name, building and room number, side of the room, and contact information, along with the information that you have a loft kit to be collected.

 - Please do not dis-assemble the loft kit yourself, or put any parts or pieces of the Loft Kit in the hallway.

 - The Custodial Department will make sure that you have been credited for the loft kit once the loft has been picked up.

 Below are three pictures of dorm beds, in various states of height.
 The first is a standard bed.
 The second shows a standard bed with a loft kit installed in its lower position.
 The third shows a standard bed with a loft kit installed in its standard position.